James R Felak

 Class assignments and grading

-Weekly readings, classroom discussions, a short paper, a short essay, and a 15 to 20 page research paper.
+Weekly readings, classroom discussions, a short essay, and a 15 to 20 page research paper.